Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 - Drink before bed to support memory consolidation during sleep.

-Benefits: Combines anti-inflammatory turmeric with stress-reducing ashwagandha.
-Evening consumption supports restorative sleep crucial for memory formation.
+Why it works: Combines anti-inflammatory turmeric with stress-reducing ashwagandha.
+Evening consumption supports the restorative deep sleep that is crucial for transferring short-term memories to long-term storage.

 4. Memory Support Smoothie